dgwhited/guardduty-runbooks/runbooks/trojan-runtime-blackholetraffic-dns.md

 The runtime agent monitors events from multiple resource types.
 To identify the potentially compromised resource, view **Resource type** in the findings panel in the GuardDuty console.

 If this activity is unexpected, your resource might have been compromised.
-For more information, see [Remediating EKS Runtime Monitoring findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-remediate-eks-runtime-monitoring.html).
+For more information, see [Remediating Runtime Monitoring findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-remediate-runtime-monitoring.html).